Trafire/fabric_calc/readme.md

 # Fabric Calc

-provide a list of rectangles to
+List of rectangle, a rectangle is a tuple of two ints, (length, width)
 ```python

 from main import fabric_calc